 In keeping with the American Library Association’s Library Bill of Rights, the Deerfield Public Library makes its meeting rooms available as “designated and limited forums” for meetings and programs conducted by not-for-profit groups on subjects of educational, civic or cultural interest.

-Meeting rooms are available free of charge on an equitable first-come, first-served basis regardless of the beliefs or affiliations of individuals or groups requesting their use.
+Meeting rooms are available free of charge on a first-come, first-served basis regardless of the beliefs or affiliations of individuals or groups requesting their use, and regardless of age, sex, race, religion, national origin, disability, or other protected status.

 Programs, classes or other activities presented by the Library take precedence over non-Library use of the meeting rooms.